 So in my campaign, Hyperborea orbits Kyranos because I think that’s cooler.

 Let’s assume that In these latter æons, Kyranos has wandered closer to the Sun/Helios and now has a 13-year orbital period.
 (This is one Hyperborean “cycle”.)
-Hyperborea circles Kyranos in a 28-day orbit between the moons of Titan and Iapetus.
+Hyperborea circles Kyranos in a 28-day hour orbit between the moons of Titan and Iapetus.
 It is situated within a temporal anomaly which operates at about 29× “normal” time.
 This means that a Hyperborean year is close to a standard Old Earth year.

 Instead of AS&SH’s Ganymede, the ruddy planet Ylidiomph (Jupiter) clings closely to Helios.
-Its orbit has tightened as well, and it shews a 7½-year cycle.
+Its orbit has tightened as well, and it shews a 7½-year 147-day cycle.
 (Astute astronomers have noted Ganymede and the other Galilean moons circling Ylidiomph.)

 Likewise, the outer ice giants of Ouranos and Poseidenos have migrated somewhat closer to Helios and can be seen with the naked eye as bluish-green wanderers.

 Yuggoth is not visible from Hyperborea, but let’s assume a hypothetical planet matching the recent Planet Nine predictions.
 (The Mi-Go can confirm details about Yuggoth, if asked.)

 Of the interior rocky planets – Mercury, Venus, Earth, and Mars – no trace can be seen.